 The overarching research goal is to improve our understanding of the growth and development processes of various organ systems tasked with maintaining glucose tolerance and energy homeostasis.
 In addition to providing insight into the contribution of individual organ systems, these findings will provide an integrated view of the multi-organ communication as it relates to glucose tolerance and energy homeostasis.
 Ultimately, this information will be applied to a translational paradigm to inform the pathogenesis of diabetes and obesity.

-Cell cycle regulators in pancreatic development and disease
+Cell cycle regulators in pancreatic development and diabetes

 The transforming growth factor beta (TGF-beta) superfamily, which includes TGF-beta, activin, and BMP, has been implicated in pancreatic development and pancreatic diseases.
 BMP signaling appears to play a role during early pancreatic development and in regulating mature beta cell function, whereas activin signaling has been shown to play a role in islet morphogenesis and establishment of beta cell mass.
 Our recent observations are consistent with a complex role for TGF-beta signaling in regulation of beta cell function.
-Interestingly, TGF-beta levels are elevated in diabetes, diabetes-associated complications, and obesity.
-Using mouse models, primary cells, established cell lines, and human samples, we are actively studying the role of the TGF-beta superfamily in obesity and diabetes.
+Using mouse models, primary cells, established cell lines, and human samples, we are actively studying the role of the TGF-beta superfamily in regulating beta cell mass and function.